-Currently there are also a number of other global regulatory developments which could impact the way in which Prudential is supervised in its many jurisdictions.
-These include the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) in the US, the work of the Financial Stability Board (FSB) on Global Systemically Important Insurers (G-SIIs) and the proposed amendments to Markets in Financial Instruments Directive (the "MiFID2 Directive") in the EU.
-In addition, regulators in a number of jurisdictions in which the Group operates are further developing local capital regimes; this includes potential future developments in Solvency II in the UK (as referred to above), National Association of Insurance Commissioners' reforms in the US, and amendments to certain local statutory regimes in some territories in Asia.
-These changes and their potential impact on the Group remain uncertain.
-The Dodd-Frank Act represents a comprehensive overhaul of the financial services industry within the US including reforms to financial services entities, products and markets.
+Currently there are also a number of other global regulatory developments which could impact Prudential's businesses in its many jurisdictions.
+These include the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) in the US, the work of the Financial Stability Board (FSB) on Global Systemically Important Insurers (G-SIIs), the Insurance Capital Standard (ICS) being developed by the International Association of Insurance Supervisors (IAIS), the Markets in Financial Instruments Directive (the "MiFID II Directive"), which recently came into force in the EU and the EU General Data Protection Regulation that comes into force in May 2018.
+In addition, regulators in a number of jurisdictions in which the Group operates are further developing local capital regimes; this includes potential future developments in Solvency II in the UK (as referred to above), National Association of Insurance Commissioners' reforms in the US including any implications from the recently enacted US tax reform legislation and amendments to certain local statutory regimes in some territories in Asia.
+There remains a high degree of uncertainty over the potential impact of these changes on the Group.

+The Dodd-Frank Act provides for a comprehensive overhaul of the financial services industry within the US including reforms to financial services entities, products and markets.
 The full impact of the Dodd-Frank Act on Prudential's businesses remains unclear, as many of its provisions are primarily focused on the banking industry, have a delayed effectiveness and/or require rulemaking or other actions by various US regulators over the coming years.
-There is also uncertainty surrounding future changes to the Dodd-Frank Act.
+There is also potential uncertainty surrounding future changes to the Dodd-Frank Act under the current US administration.